kazi-kabir/ts-web-scraping/README.md

 BACKLOG
 - serve data on a frontend: todo much later

+journal!
-ended up learning way more about cheerio than typescript. getting stuck into something has its cons.
+8-11-22: ended up learning way more about cheerio than typescript. getting stuck into something has its cons.